Navigate Individualized Instruction with the Compass Method

 Classrooms are diverse spaces with increasingly differentiated student needs and abilities.
 Frequently teachers need to supplement student instruction with makeup work, online adaptive math practice, videos, and other resources.
 Whether it be high rates of student absenteeism, diverse student backgrounds, varying amounts of support from home, and other factors, we can expect this level of intervention and individualized learning to be the norm going forward.
 However this is a significant challenge for teachers.
 Lesson planning, collecting resources, and making those resources available to students during class takes a significant amount of work, and every day new resources and new student situations can mean this work can’t be automated or delegated.

 MathTrack recognizes this problem and designed an approach for handling a high level of individualized instruction while incorporating student choice to further personalize learning.
 We call this the Compass method, and it’s one of the tools we use to train teachers in our transition to teaching, bachelor's degree, and professional development programs.
+It also fits into the larger values that inform MathTrack Pedagogy.

 Why a compass?